 The Hamilton College Board of Trustees voted unanimously on March 6, 2010, to adopt a need-blind policy in admission, effective with the first-year class that enrolled the following fall.
 Colleges that are need-blind pledge to make admission decisions without considering an applicant's ability to pay.
 It is believed that there are only between three and four dozen U.S. colleges and universities that are need-blind and that meet the full demonstrated need of each admitted student.
 Hamilton will continue its long-standing policy of meeting the full demonstrated need of every student it admits.
+The College's annual financial aid budget has grown from about $25 million when the need-blind decision was announced to more than $34 million in 2014-15.

 At a time when parents are beginning to question whether they can afford a college education for their children, Hamilton College has announced that it will make admission decisions without considering an applicant's ability to pay.
 More ...